quicwg/base-drafts/draft-ietf-quic-tls.md

 Additionally, a client MAY consider the handshake to be confirmed when it receives an acknowledgment for a 1-RTT packet.
-This can be implemented by recording the lowest packet number sent with 1-RTT keys, and comparing it to the Largest Acknowledged field in any received 1-RTT ACK frame: once the latter is greater than or equal to the former, the handshake is confirmed.
+This can be implemented by recording the lowest packet number sent with 1-RTT keys and comparing it to the Largest Acknowledged field in any received 1-RTT ACK frame: once the latter is greater than or equal to the former, the handshake is confirmed.